 - Warm salt water may help reduce pain.
 Mix one teaspoon of salt into a cup of warm water, then take a mouthful of the liquid and hold it in your mouth so it covers your affected tooth for two minutes, then spit it out.
 Do not swallow it.
 Repeat four times a day.
-If you are in pain, get advice from your pharmacist, doctor or dentist on pain relief medicines you can take, such as ibuprofen tablets, or teething gels.
+If you are in pain, get advice from your pharmacist, doctor or dentist on pain relief medicines you can take, such as paracetamol or ibuprofen, or teething gels.

 If you think your tooth may be getting infected (for example, if you have severe pain or swelling), make an emergency appointment to see your dentist.

 Last reviewed: December 2019